 With the withdrawal of Australia from the upcoming events in the men’s U20 and women’s U18 categories due to severe impositions in Australia arising from the Covid-19 pandemic including strict nationwide lockdowns, the prohibition of travel abroad and no possibility for vaccination in the age group yet there have been adjustments in these tournaments.

 The IIHF Ice Hockey U20 World Championship Division III will be played in two groups in Queretaro, Mexico with Israel, Bulgaria, Chinese Taipei and Kyrgyzstan in Group A, and Turkey, Mexico, Bosnia & Herzegovina and South Africa in Group B.

-The IIHF Ice Hockey Women’s U18 World Championship Division II will also be played in two groups at the Istanbul Park Arena in Turkey at two ice sheets from 21 to 27 January.
-Group A will include Great Britain, the Netherlands, Spain and Kazakhstan, Group B will include Turkey, Mexico, Latvia and Iceland.
+The IIHF Ice Hockey Women’s U18 World Championship Division II will also be played in two groups at the Istanbul Park Arena in Turkey at two ice sheets from 21 to 27 January with Great Britain, the Netherlands, Spain, Kazakhstan, Turkey, Mexico, Latvia and Iceland.

 Congress approved Sofia, Bulgaria as a host of the 2022 IIHF Ice Hockey Women’s World Championship Division III Group A that includes Ukraine, Belgium, Romania, Bulgaria, Lithuania and Hong Kong (China) from 4-10 April 2022 following the withdrawal of the other hosting applicant Romania.

 Update 23 September: The 2022 IIHF Ice Hockey Women’s World Championship Division III Group B with Estonia, Bosnia & Herzegovina, Serbia and Israel will be held in Belgrade, Serbia from 21 to 27 March 2022.
 The bid received most votes with Estonia and Israel being the other candidates.